 Wrist Lanyard with Emergency Whistle by HEIMDALL is great for young kids and older kids who may find themselves needing to signal for help.

 These sturdy whistles are made from high impact plastic, are waterproof, and emit a whistle loud enough to be heard from a distance.
 They come on a lanyard designed to be worn around the wrist or attached to a backpack, belt loop, or life jacket which makes them great for a wide range of outdoor activities.

 Prepper Pete Prepares Series is a great introductory series about what being prepared means and some of the concepts about prepping that are important to understand.

 For Middle School Kids

 As kids get into middle school they inevitably spend more and more time away from parental supervision.
 The gift ideas below will help your middle school child travel safely and give you a little peace of mind when they are out of your sight.

-Energizer Weatherready Crank Flashlight hooks easily to a belt loop or purse strap using the built-in carabineer.
+This Crank Flashlight hooks easily to a belt loop or purse strap using the built-in carabineer.
 Just a couple of cranks provides nearly instant light during a power outage, while walking to/from a friend’s house, the library, or even just walking the dog in the evening.